will-langdale/griffonner/docs/user-guide/cli-reference.md

 ### Performance

-- Watch mode monitors all file types but only processes files with valid frontmatter
+- Watch mode monitors all file types and processes both frontmatter and regular files
-- Only files with valid frontmatter are processed
+- Files with frontmatter are generated using templates, files without are copied directly
 - Generation is incremental - only changed files are regenerated in watch mode

 ### Workflow